 Class Groups (Examples)

-Always confirm Division (1 or 2) and the required T‑code and Ta ambient on the nameplate.
+Tip: Many sites have drawings/specs that call out a specific system.
+Match what’s on your plans and confirm Division (1 or 2) plus the required T‑code and Ta ambient on the nameplate.

 Where Class I Div 1 Exit Signs Are Required

-Use Class I Div 1 exit signs where flammable gas/vapor is present under normal operating conditions.
-These signs use heavy cast housings, flame paths, and gasketing to contain ignition.
+Use Class I Div 1 (C1D1) exit signs where flammable gas/vapor can be present under normal operating conditions (or frequently).
+These signs often use heavier cast housings, flame paths, and gasketing to help contain ignition.

 Typical Div 1 Areas: